CTemplar/ios/README.md

-# CTemplar (for iOS)
+# CTemplar (for iOS and iPadOS)

-Official iOS client for the CTemplar secure email service.
+Official iOS and iPadOS client for the CTemplar secure email service.

 ## Build Requirements